 On January 3, 2012, NASA will be partnering with the Learning Environments and Research Network (LE&RN) to host a live webinar, “Algebraic Equations”.
 This webinar will discuss an algebra activity that students can use to analyze data from NASA and the possibility of discovering new planets.

 ISTE and NASA are working together on the Learning Laboratory: Magnetic Space Project.
 The Magnetic Space Project’s goal is to create learning and educational artifacts to aid teachers and students in understanding Earth’s magnetosphere.
 Selected teachers will work with NASA scientists and engineers to create the artifacts.
-For more information, visit Cyber Cafe Information or go to The Learning with a Mission Facebook page.
+For more information, visit The Learning with a Mission Facebook page.

 Upcoming Events– The Kids’ Science Challenge is a nationwide competition for elementary students in grades 3-6.
 Each year, students submit questions and experiments for real scientists and engineers to solve.
 This year’s topics are “Zero Waste”, “Animal Smarts”, and “Meals on Mars”.
 Registration is currently open and ends February 28, 2012.